'Cheeky' Verstappen toys with rivals as title looms

 Hamilton was within range of Leclerc and could use his DRS overtaking aid for a straight-line speed boost.
 And this meant that even though Verstappen was close enough to use his, the advantage was neutralised, partly because Hamilton's car was running trimmed out and was the fastest on the main straight in Belgium.

 "Once Charles broke Lewis's DRS, I could pass and then get Lewis," Verstappen said, "but I hurt my tyres too much.
-But once I got the new mediums on I could do my pace."
+Once I got the new mediums on I could do my pace."

 'A once-in-a-generation talent'

-Perez has been on a long run of shaky races but before qualifying on Friday Horner gave him a warning - another example of jokes and truth.
+Perez has been on a long run of shaky races, but before qualifying on Friday Horner gave him a warning - another example of jokes and truth.

 "I told him that I wasn't going to talk to him if he wasn't in the top five," Horner said.
-"And I'd squeeze part of his anatomy if he wasn't.
+"And I'd squeeze part of his anatomy [too].
 It seemed to do the job."

 Perez did indeed finally produce the sort of performance Red Bull expect of him every weekend.
-But, in comparison to Verstappen, that did not make it any less of a dispiriting weekend for the Mexican.
+But that did not make it any less of a dispiriting weekend for the Mexican.

-Perez qualified 0.877 seconds behind Verstappen on Friday for the grand prix, and 0.905secs back for the sprint race on Saturday, and Verstappen's superiority in the grand prix was awe-inspiring.
+Perez qualified 0.877 seconds behind Verstappen on Friday for the grand prix, was 0.905secs off the pace in the sprint shooutout on Saturday, and Verstappen's superiority in the grand prix was awe-inspiring.

-Perez pitted first, as was his right as the leader, Verstappen a lap later, emerging two seconds behind.
+Perez pitted first, as was his right as the leader.
+Verstappen came in a lap later, emerging two seconds behind.

 Taking it easy on his tyres so as not to overheat them, Verstappen was 1.1secs behind after his out lap.
 That became 0.3secs as they crossed the line next time around.
-Drafting Perez through Eau Rouge, he was past long before the end of the Kemmel straight, and pulled out 1.6secs in the remaining two-thirds of the lap.
+Drafting Perez through Eau Rouge, he was through into the lead long before the end of the Kemmel straight, and pulled out 1.6secs in the remaining two-thirds of the lap.

 On the lap he overtook Perez, Verstappen was two seconds faster than his team-mate.
 A couple of laps later, he was 1.5secs faster.
-He backed off, to the extent of now only pulling out well over 0.5secs a lap.
+He backed off, to the extent of now only pulling out over 0.5secs a lap.

-When, a few laps later, Lambiase warned him he was risking taking too much out of his tyres, he responded by setting fastest lap - 2.3secs faster than Perez on the same tour.
+When, a few laps later, Lambiase warned him he was risking taking too much out of his tyres, he responded by setting the fastest lap - 2.3secs faster than Perez on the same tour.

-Even a heart-in-mouth moment when he almost lost the car at 180mph through Eau Rouge when it rained mid-race couldn't stop him.
+Even a heart-in-mouth moment when he almost lost the car at 180mph through Eau Rouge during light mid-race rain couldn't stop him.

 "It is not the best place to go sideways," Verstappen said, "but luckily nothing happened."
 It was at least, he admitted, stressful enough to elicit "a swear word" in the cockpit.